jeod13/katacoda-scenarios/development-operation-team/task2/step1.md

 From the left sidebar go to Tools --> Erase Personal Data<br /><br />

 website users can request to erase their personal data. <br />
-The Wordpress admin can type the username or the email address here to send request to user to remove their personal data. send request<br />
+The Wordpress admin can type the username or the email address here to send request to user to remove their personal data.<br /><br />

 After send request it will enter Pending status.
-An email is automatically sent to the user and they must click on the link in the email to confirm the data erasure.<br />
+An email is automatically sent to the user and they must click on the link in the email to confirm the data erasure.<br /><br />

 Once the User has confirmed the request by clicking on the link, the Status will be updated to Confirmed.
-The user will see a thank you message confirming the erasure request. <br />
+The user will see a thank you message confirming the erasure request. <br /><br />
 To erase data for a confirmed user, simply look in the Next Steps column for that user and click on Erase Personal Data.<br />

 # Export Personal Data
 From the left sidebar go to Tools --> Export Personal Data<br />
-Specify Username or email address and click Send Request.<br />
+Specify Username or email address and click Send Request.<br /><br />
-If Confirmation request initiated successfully, the request will be shown in below Requester Table and Status will be changed to Pending.<br />
+If Confirmation request initiated successfully, the request will be shown in below Requester Table and Status will be changed to Pending.<br /><br />
-Once the User has confirmed the request by clicking on the link, the Status will be updated to Confirmed.<br />
+Once the User has confirmed the request by clicking on the link, the Status will be updated to Confirmed.<br /><br />
-Can click email data button, it will export the personal data to user through Email. <br />
+Can click email data button, it will export the personal data to user through Email. <br /><br />
-User is able to download the zip file through the link in the Email.<br />
+User is able to download the zip file through the link in the Email.<br /><br />